21-Day Sea to Source Course

 Sea Kayaking

-We spend our first few days bonding with our new teammates, and learning the technical skills of sea kayaking.
-We will become experts in what to wear on the water, how to paddle correctly, and even practice capsizing and rescuing other boaters.
-Once we are comfortable in our kayaks, we will pack them with all the gear, food, and water that we need for 4 days and we will embark on our journey on San Francisco Bay to Angel Island.
-We will kayak across San Francisco Bay to Angel Island where we will set up camp.
-Each day we will have the chance to learn about wildlife, laugh with new friends, and progress our kayak skills.
-Experienced guides will teach you about the history of the area, the wildlife that calls SF Bay home, and help you become strong and competent sea kayakers.
-We will have the chance to hike around Angel Island and explore the historic area.
-You will live simply and close to nature, needing only what you pack into a dry bag and sleeping with the sound of crashing water singing you to sleep each night.
+We spend our first days bonding with our new teammates and learning the technical skills of sea kayaking.
+We will become experts in what to wear on the water, how to paddle correctly, and how to navigate our sea kayaks.
+Once we are comfortable in our kayaks, we will pack them with all the gear, food, and water that we need for 4 days and we will embark on our Tomales Bay journey.
+We will spend our days kayaking to exciting new beaches, learning about wildlife, going on hikes, and laughing with new friends.
+Experienced guides will teach you about the history of the area, the wildlife that calls Tomales Bay home, and help you become strong and competent sea kayakers.
+You will live simply and close to nature, needing only what you pack into a dry bag and sleeping on beaches with the sound of crashing water singing you to sleep each night!

 Whitewater Rafting

-We travel downstream from the Sierra Nevada mountains to the small town of Coloma, where we settle into ETC’s beautiful and accessible river camp.
-The river land is on the bank of the South Fork American River, just one mile away from where gold was first found, and in the heart of the California Gold Rush.
-The river portion provides time to explore the thrill and adventure of whitewater rafting while having a consistent camp space to return to each evening.
+We leave the San Francisco Bay and drive to ETC River Camp in Lotus, CA where we settle into ETC’s beautiful and accessible property.
+The river land is on the bank of the South Fork American River, where we will have time to explore the thrill and adventure of whitewater rafting while having a consistent camp space to return to each evening.
 Instructors train the students to navigate rapids, and students eventually take turns guiding the boats down Class I-II sections of the river.
 The more challenging Class III sections will be safely run by knowledgeable and experienced river guides, with ample time for white water excitement.
-Each day we will come back to the comfort of our beautiful river camp to cook dinner in the open-air kitchen.
-Every night will be spent sleeping under the stars and listening to the rustling pine trees as the river sings a bedtime lullaby.
+We will also spend some time off of the water as well, learning about the history of the Coloma area, going on day hikes and finding private swimming holes to cool off in.
+Each day we will come back to the comfort of our beautiful river camp to cook dinner in the gorgeous open-air kitchen and continue our Evening Meetings. .
+Every night will be spent sleeping under the stars and listening to the rustling pine trees as the river sings a bedtime lullaby!

 Road Trip Home & Graduation